-Misconduct that falls into this category is again within the classroom and is directly handled by the teacher, but with help from the Dean of Students, as needed.
+Misconduct that falls into this category is again within the classroom and is directly handled by the teacher.
 The use of obscene or disrespectful language in class, talking back to the teacher, refusal to follow directions given by an adult staff member, verbal confrontation, physical scuffles, cutting class, misconduct in detention, and the forging of late notes or excuses, are examples of misbehavior at this level.
 The parent/guardian shall be informed of the behavior.
 Consequences are usually in the form of more than one detention.
 Parent/guardian conferences may be required.
-The teacher may arrange for teaching colleagues, the guidance counselor(s), Dean of Students and/or administrator(s) to be present at the parent/guardian conference.
+The teacher may arrange for teaching colleagues, the counselor(s), and/or administrator(s) to be present at the parent/guardian conference.